-This is probably the toughest question of them all.
-It really depends on what you can afford.
-For those that have very high debt loads, you probably shouldn’t fill the account to the maximum.
-Rather, pay down at least some of the interest on your loans up to the $2,500 maximum deductible amount.
-But, it certainly pays to put at least a little into this account since the tax benefits are so high.
-For those with a lighter debt load, try to maximize what you can put into this account.
-In fact, you may want to substitute some of the money for savings in other vehicles to pay for the investments in this account.
+This question is probably the toughest of them all.
+It depends on what you can afford.
+You probably shouldn’t fill the account to the maximum for those with very high debt loads.
+Instead, pay down at least some of the interest on your loans up to the $2,500 maximum deductible amount.
+But it certainly pays to put at least a little into this account since the tax benefits are so high.
+For those with a lighter debt load, maximize what you can put into this account.
+You may want to substitute some of the money for savings in other vehicles to pay for the investments in this account.

 Final Thoughts About Resident HSA Plans

 There is no such thing as a free lunch.
 However, the HSA comes as close as I have seen to one.
-So, make sure to seriously consider the benefits of an HSA.
-And, think hard about contributing as much as you can.
+So, make sure to consider the benefits of an HSA seriously.
+And think hard about contributing as much as you can.
 It can make the difference between a harried and a worry-free retirement!